- What does it mean when a plugin is not supported in Chrome for Windows 10 and Windows 11?

 Clear the browsing data in Chrome:

-Here, we are considering the possibility where Flash issues have something to do with corrupted data being used by your browser.
+Here, we are considering the possibility that plugin issues have something to do with corrupted data being used by your browser.
 If the assumptions (made here) hold true, then you will be able to fix the ‘This plug-in is not supported’ error by clearing Chrome browsing data.
 When you force Chrome to clear its browsing data, the application gets rid of bad files, entries, and packages that define your experience on the web.

 Moreover, a good number of users reported that media on the sites affected by the plugin issue started loading up and playing after they cleared Chrome browsing data.
 Hopefully, you too get the same result with the task here.
 These are the instructions you must follow to clear the browsing data in Chrome: